Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 ## Retrieve album content

-To retrieve the media items in a given album, follow the steps below:
+To retrieve the media items in a given album, check the following code:

 ```csharp
 Album album = ...